Athens Food and Drink Tour (For Small Groups)

 Tasting Athens Packaged Foods

-In the fruit market, we feasted on green seedless grapes and olives, both kalamata and big fat black ones.
-Evangelos informed us that only about half the Greek population like olives.
+In the Athens fruit market, we feasted on green seedless grapes and olives, both kalamata and big fat black ones.
+Evangelos informed us that only about half the Greek population like olives, which made me feel better since I do not either.
 The last stop in the market offered us samples of a chocolate candy-like product that was dry, but extremely palatable.
 It was made of tahini (sesame seed paste), chocolate, and one other ingredient.
 Yum!

 We stopped in the meat portion of the market to talk about the meats available in Athens.
 Being from the states, it was hard to see all the raw meats in intense heat piled in heaps with insects buzzing around.
 They also had horses heads displayed on ice.
 Eek!